Synthetixio/synthetix/README.md

 Users can buy and sell nomins into the pool for $1 USD worth of ether.
 The ether price is obtained from a trusted oracle.
 Fees charged on nomins are paid to owners of the havven token in proportion with the the number of havvens they hold.

+Please not that this repository is under continual development.
+The code here will likely be under continual audit and improvement up until release of the completed system.

 ## Usage and requirements